- Monkeypox is a rare disease that occurs primarily in remote parts of Central and West Africa, near tropical rainforests.

 Controlling infection in health-care settings

-Health-care workers caring for patients with suspected or confirmed monkeypox virus infection, or handling specimens from them, should implement standard infection control precautions (see the "Related links" section for more information on "standard precautions in health care").
+Health-care workers caring for patients with suspected or confirmed monkeypox virus infection, or handling specimens from them, should implement standard infection control precautions.

-Healthcare workers and those treating or exposed to patients with monkeypox or their samples should consider being immunized against smallpox.
-However, the smallpox vaccination should not be administered to people with comprised immune systems.
+Healthcare workers and those treating or exposed to patients with monkeypox or their samples should consider being immunized against smallpox via their national health authorities.
+Older smallpox vaccines should not be administered to people with comprised immune systems.

 Samples taken from people and animals with suspected monkeypox virus infection should be handled by trained staff working in suitably equipped laboratories.

-WHO country offices are supporting surveillance and outbreak response activities in affected countries.
+WHO supports Member States with surveillance, preparedness and outbreak response activities in affected countries.